Hip Dysplasia

 Deep hip pain or a limp can be an indicator of hip dysplasia in adolescents and young adults, however this can also indicate other hip disorders.
 Two or more of the following symptoms increases the likelihood that hip pain may be caused by hip dysplasia.

-• History of ongoing deep anterior hip/groin pain (however this could also indicate labral tears, cartilage damage in the joint, or the hip flexor muscles)
+• History of ongoing deep anterior hip/groin pain (although this could also indicate labral tears, cartilage damage in the joint, or the hip flexor muscles)

 • Muscular ache on the side or front of the hip from overworked hip flexor and abductor muscles that are trying to provide more stability to the hip